Springwood High School

 Junior School

-This course provides the knowledge, skills, understanding and values that allow people to make informed decisions about consumer, business, financial, legal and political issues.
+This course provides the knowledge, skills, understanding and values that allow people to make informed decisions about consumer, business, financial, economic, employment, legal and political issues.
 It looks at your consumer rights, how to run a business, the law and participating in our political system.
-The topics covered are: Consumer and Financial Decisions; Law, Society and Political Involvement; Running a Business; and Travel OR Promoting and Selling.
+The topics covered are Consumer and Financial Decisions; Law, Society and Political Involvement; Running a Business; The Economic and Business Environment; Employment and Work Futures; Law in Action and Travel OR Promoting and Selling OR Investing OR Towards Independence OR Our Economy.

-Global Explorations A
+Global Explorations (Elective Geography)

 Senior School